codesliam/MedTrak-Farkle/README.md

 # MedTrak-Farkle

-Original submission notes:I did not have time to implement the features I originally planned, due to the fact that relative unfamiliarity with Javascript/HTML made me need to spend a good mount of time checking syntax,functions etc, and figuring out what would be feasible for me to do in this amount of time.
+**Original submission notes:** I did not have time to implement the features I originally planned, due to the fact that relative unfamiliarity with Javascript/HTML made me need to spend a good mount of time checking syntax,functions etc, and figuring out what would be feasible for me to do in this amount of time.

 ## What I started but abandoned due to time awareness, less critical: